 sources of the nutrients that are significantly related to higher bone

 mineral density and strength.
-See which foods to avoid in order to retain
+See which foods protect nutrient intake,

-nutrient intake, avoiding or reducing osteoporotic fractures.
-Fascinating
+avoiding or reducing osteoporotic fractures.
+Fascinating research on the

-research on the longest-lived population on the planet shows they consume
+longest-lived population on the planet shows they consume fewer calories,

 The first Saturday of the month, Whole Foods Market Tour